MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Markov Chain Monte Carlo.md

 	1. if $U<a_{ij}$ accept the proposal state, i.e., $X_{n+i}=Y$
 	2. if $U>a_{ij}$ reject it, $X_{n+1}=X_n$

+Usually, $H_{ij}$ is chosen to be a Gaussian centered on the old state $i$, so that the new one doesn't get too far.
+With this choice the sequence of samples descibes a random walk.
+The target distribution is the unnormalised posterior, which contains both the prior over the state space, and the likelyhood, which contains the known data points.

-The induced Markov chain has transition probability
+The induced Markov chain has transition probability (that is the product of the proposal probability $H$ and the acceptance probability $a$)
 $$
 	Q_{ij}=
 	\begin{cases}